uiri/toml/README.md

 After working with configparser, discovering the [toml](https://github.com/uiri/toml) library was like a breath of fresh air.
 It just worked.
-With incredibly little effort in comparison to .ini files (with only one function call, and maybe a context manager) `toml` produced exactly the dictionary I wanted from my TOML file.
-When I later needed to write `toml` files for users, it still had my back, and required hardly any additional work.
+With incredibly little effort in comparison to .ini files (with only one function call, and maybe a context manager) toml produced exactly the dictionary I wanted from my TOML file.
+When I later needed to write TOML files for users, it still had my back, and required hardly any additional work.

-So even though there are a few bugs (one of which I've already fixed - see above), and even though a few projects have moved away towards [tomli-w](https://github.com/hukkin/tomli-w) (another great little opinionated library - it writes trailing commas to arrays) or even [tomlkit](https://github.com/sdispater/tomlkit) (I found it didn't write nested arrays of tables correctly), I think it's well worth fixing the bugs of the original `toml` project, and maintaining it [^0].
+So even though there are a few bugs (one of which I've already fixed - see above), and even though a few projects have moved away towards [tomli-w](https://github.com/hukkin/tomli-w) (another great little opinionated library - it writes trailing commas to arrays) or even [tomlkit](https://github.com/sdispater/tomlkit) (I found it didn't write nested arrays of tables correctly), I think it's well worth fixing the bugs of the original toml project, and maintaining it [^0].

 Please do submit bug reports for any issues you find.
 Reading TOML is now natively supported in Python 3.11 [^1], but the Python eco-system still has a need for a great TOML writer.